Complete Guide to Visiting Jelsa Town and Grapceva Cave in Croatia

 Another important attraction in the town is this unique procession in the world that draws pilgrims and tourists who follow the barefoot cross bearer 22 km through the night on Monday/Thursday (Holy Thursday).
 This Cross Procession is on the UNESCO World Intangible Cultural Heritage List.

 Processions are moving on Holy Thursday from six parochial churches of Jelsa, Vrisnik, Svirce, Vrbanj and Vrboska at 22:00 and before dawn on Good Friday on the way back.

-For five centuries the people of Hvar in a special way celebrate Easter taking part in procession of ‘Following The Cross.
-This is a unique rite of special devotion and expression of religious and cultural identity of the inhabitants of Hvar island.
-Read more about this traditional procession on Jelsa tourist board website!
+For five centuries, the people of Hvar have been celebrating Easter taking part in this unique rite of special devotion and expression of religious and cultural identity.

 Nightlife and Party Venues

-One of the most common reasons why many visitors choose to come to Jelsa town, except for the beautiful sandy beaches and friendly hosts who offer you accommodation in apartments and villas , is a rich choice of entertainment that can be found here .
+One of the most common reasons why many visitors choose to come to Jelsa town, except for the beautiful sandy beaches and friendly locals, is a rich choice of entertainment that can be found here .

 The very center of Jelsa is along the riva (seafront) promenade.
-This is also the center of all happenings in Jelsa.
+This is also the center of all parties and entertainment in Jelsa.

-An unavoidable part of of nightlife in Jelsa are certainly ‘Tarantella‘ bar and ‘Taboo‘ lounge bar (known for its large selection of local spirits – particularly schnapps – rakija in Croatian).
+An unavoidable part of of nightlife in Jelsa are certainly the Tarantella bar and the Taboo lounge bar (known for its large selection of local spirits – particularly schnapps – rakija in Croatian).

 - Humac, once a shepherds’ settlement, is located 7 km east from Jelsa town, 350 m above sea level and offers a bird’s eye view of the valleys and the west side of the Island, providing a view of the Island of Brac and the coastline of Makarska.